-From 1944, the then Secretary of Public Education Jaime Bodet Towers - outstanding man of letters, academic and diplomatic Mexican felt a great preoccupation by the books with which he was educated to the children and children of the obligatory education of the country.
-On the other hand, young lawyer, Adolph Lopez Mateos, noticed from that one time that the principle of gratuity of the basic education - consecrated in the Constitution he was not totally being fulfilled because the text books were excessively expensive, of bad quality and inaccessible for most of the Mexican families.
+From 1944, the then Secretary of Public Education Jaime Torres Bodet - outstanding man of letters, academic and diplomatic Mexican felt a great preoccupation by the books with which he was educated to the children and children of the obligatory education of the country.
+On the other hand, young lawyer, Adolfo López Mateos, noticed from that one time that the principle of gratuity of the basic education - consecrated in the Constitution he was not totally being fulfilled because the text books were excessively expensive, of bad quality and inaccessible for most of the Mexican families.

-When he arrived at the Presidency of the Republic in 1958, Lopez Mateos was with a population with high levels of illiteracy and poverty that mined the equitable access to the educative services: little he can make the school by the children if their parents do not have resources to buy text books to them?
+When he arrived at the Presidency of the Republic in 1958, López Mateos was with a population with high levels of illiteracy and poverty that mined the equitable access to the educative services: little he can make the school by the children if their parents do not have resources to buy text books to them?
 He said.
-In order to do against such problems, Lopez Mateos chose to whom had been disciple of the teacher Jose Vasconcelos to occupy, for the second time, the Secretariat of Public Education: Jaime Bodet Towers.
+In order to do against such problems, López Mateos chose to whom had been disciple of the teacher Jose Vasconcelos to occupy, for the second time, the Secretariat of Public Education: Jaime Torres Bodet.

 The first books were a crucial subject, reason why its design had to be meticulous, in order not to contain expressions that provoked resentments, hatreds, prejudices or controversies.
 This mammoth task was entrusted to Martin Luis Guzmán, a military man, far-reaching, winning literate journalist and of the National Prize of Literature in 1958.